asmaamirkhan/DeepLearningNotes/9-SequenceModels/1-RNNs.md

 - 🎉 This structure allows the networks to have both backward and forward information about the sequence at every time step.

 ### 👎 Disadvantages
-We need the entire sequence of data efore you can make prediction anywhere.
+We need the entire sequence of data before we can make prediction anywhere.

->e.g: not suitable for real time speach recognition
+>e.g: not suitable for real time speech recognition

 ### 👀 Visualization